harsha891/Assignment1_0931034/README.md

 #### Run the Java Application
     Open the Main class.
     Click the green Run button (▶) next to the main method.

+#### Run the Unit Tests
+    Open the DogInfoTest class.
+    Click the green Run button (▶) next to the DogInfoTest method.